What To Wear in Europe • Ultimate Packing List for Europe

 We’ve learned to love our feet with a good pair of socks.
 You will want to keep your feet dry while walking around.
 Most importantly, wool socks stay fresh for several days as they have natural antimicrobial properties.

 We travel with several pairs of wool socks on any trip.
-They make every style and cut these days, so finding the pair you need is easy.
+They make every style and cut, so finding your desired pair is easy.
 Our recommendations for socks are Darn Tough, Smartwool, and REI Co-op.
 If you still want some classic cotton socks, check out Bombas.

 Our Favorite Wool Socks